Beirut rescue workers detect possible signs of life beneath rubble, nearly a month after explosion

 Reports that there may still be survivors gripped the city on the eve of somber commemorations planned on Friday to mark one month since the blast.
 Nearly 200 people died, over 6,000 were wounded and vast areas of the city were destroyed when about 2,700 tons of ammonium nitrate blew up at Beirut’s port.

-There are still at least a dozen people unaccounted for, but it was not clear if any of them at the time of the blast had been near the site now being searched by the rescue team.
+There are still at least a dozen people unaccounted for, but it was not clear whether any of them at the time of the blast had been near the site now being searched by the rescue team.

 A sniffer dog with a French team had also detected a smell at the site a week ago, Bitar said, but no one followed through.

 “We don’t want to raise false expectations,” he said.
-“But if there is a one percent possibility of finding anyone…we are doing everything we can.”
+“But if there is a one percent possibility of finding anyone … we are doing everything we can.”

 Taylor reported from Washington.